TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 ### Trimming Postal Codes

-The most popular format for postal codes in this data set was the ZIP+4 format (_"27603-1407"_).
-While this type of postal code provides an extra level of detail, it also makes querying and aggregates postal codes together much more difficult.
+The most popular format for postal codes in this dataset was the ZIP+4 format (_"27603-1407"_).
+While this type of postal code provides an extra level of detail, it also makes querying and aggregating postal codes together much more difficult.

 To standardize the postal codes, all ZIP+4 formats were trimmed of their last four digits and the trailing `"-"`.
-Other cleaning was also done, including removing any non-digit characters.
+Other cleaning was also done, including removal of any non-digit characters.

-After cleaning, the following query that counts the number of each zipcode was done to ensure that the clean was successful:
+After cleaning, a query that counts the number of each zipcode was done to ensure that the clean was successful:
 ~~~~SQL
   SELECT value, COUNT(*)
     FROM nodes_tags